rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    It passes tokens around -- a unique identifier that provides both credentials for authentication (getting in), as well as authorization (what can be used).

    ### Set Endpoint

-0. To set as endpoint the Pivotal cloud:
+0. To set Pivotal cloud as the endpoint to use for commands to follow:

    <tt><strong>cf api https://api.run.pivotal.io
    </strong></tt>